stagedml/pylightnix/docs/Reference.md

                    Optional[List[RRef]]]
 ```

-Matchers are user-defined functions with fixed signature.
-They serve two
+Matchers are user-defined Python functions with fixed signature.
+They serve
-purposes:
+two purposes:
 1. Decide whether to launch a new realization or re-use existing
 realizations.
 2. Filter a matched subset of a realization groups out of the set of